yanghengtang/tp/docs/DeveloperGuide.md

   Use case ends.
 * 3a.
 The given index is invalid.
     * 3a1.
 MediConnect shows an error message.
+    * 3a2.
+MediConnect requests for the correct input.

       Use case resumes at step 2.